mdekstrand/cs533-web/index.md

 This web site is the central information point for the class, where I will be distributing the course materials, including lecture videos.

 :::{warning}
-This web site is still in draft mode, and no content (including syllabus and policies) should be taken as final until this notice is removed.
+This web site is still in draft mode, and it shouldn't be taken as final until this notice is removed.
+I'm still putting the finishing touches on some of the policies and details, but the structure is pretty solid, and both the Week 0 prep/welcome and Week 1's content are ready for you.

 I encourage you to browse the site, and to review [last year's site](https://cs533.ekstrandom.net/F20/), but you are responsible for ensuring that you are working